-With the rising costs of education, many students today must work while attending college.
-Both full and part time college students may be required to fund the costs of tuition and living expenses with jobs.
-This is equally true for traditional, college age students and older adults returning to school.
-Some colleges are more suitable for this type of student than others.
-Colleges with relatively reasonable tuition and that offer students maximum flexibility are the most appropriate for working students.
-Distance learning in the form of online classes are also extremely convenient for students who work full time.
-Let’s look at the 25 best colleges for anyone who must work his or her way through college.
+With the rising costs of education, many college students today must work while attending college.
+Both full and part-time college students may be required to fund the costs of tuition and living expenses with jobs.
+This struggle is equally true for traditional, college-age students and older adults returning to school.

 25. Hunter College

-24. University of North Carolina at Chapel Hill
+24. The University of North Carolina at Chapel Hill

 21. Amherst College